 A Texas principal’s medium for sharing views about on educational leadership, effective technology integration, best practices, and creating a student-centered learning culture.
 It also boasts his innovative approach to teaching, and how to adapt relevant methods to capture lasting student engagement.

-A teacher’s blog revolving around modern learning and schooling.
-Its main mission is to orient educators and schools in terms of technology, learning and everything in between.
-Run by Will Richardson, the blog lets you join in his wonderful journey in teaching and inspiring future educators.
+A teacher’s blog that focuses on modern learning and schooling.
+The blog’s main mission is to orient educators and schools in terms of technology, learning and everything in between.
+Will Richardson invites you to join in his wonderful journey of teaching and inspiring future educators.

 Contact: Will Richardson

 A nerdy teacher’s guide to everything education and techie.
 Learn to become an improved leader, learner, and teacher by browsing through these nerdy articles, which give out tips and ideas to maintain student interest and engagement.

 A blog maintained by Kathy Schrock, an instructional technology specialist and retired public library librarian.
 She also authored over a hundred education and technology articles and multiple books about educational technology.
 Kaffeeklatsch offers a perfect place for learning and chatting about anything related to education.

 The site is developed by Dr. Wesley Fryer, a speaker, author, and teacher in Oklahoma City.
 Blog is created to digitally document his journey and collaboration with educators and learning enthusiasts across the globe.
 His main interest is using media creatively to help students in learning.

 A teacher’s multi-functional website, containing a plethora of useful tools regarding educational books, writing, reading, math and science, technology and so much more.
 The blog is an awesome resource for new teachers, especially those employed in preschool and elementary levels.

 Contact: Melissa Taylor